Raw (film): Plot

 The next morning, Alexia takes Justine to a deserted road, where Alexia jumps in front of a car, causing the two people in it to crash into a tree.
-Alexia starts eating one of the passengers so that her sister would "learn"; instead, Justine is dismayed.
+Alexia starts eating one of the passengers so that her sister will "learn"; Justine is dismayed.
 Despite this, Justine's craving for human meat grows and she starts lusting after Adrien.
-That night, she arrives at a party, where paint is thrown at her as part of another hazing ritual and she is forced to make out with someone.
+That night, she arrives at a party, where paint is thrown at her as part of another hazing ritual and she is forced to make out with a boy.
 While kissing, Justine bites the middle of his bottom lip off, leaving the other party guests shocked and disgusted.
-Justine goes back to her dorm and takes a shower, where she picks a chunk of his lip out of her teeth and eats it.
+Justine returns to her dorm and takes a shower, where she picks a chunk of his lip out of her teeth and eats it.
 Justine confides in Adrien and they end up having sex, during which Justine tries to bite Adrien but instead bites her own arm until it bleeds profusely, seeming to orgasm while doing so.

-At another party, Justine gets extremely intoxicated and Alexia takes her to the morgue.
+At another party, Justine becomes extremely intoxicated and Alexia takes her to the morgue.
 The next day, everyone in school stares at Justine, some avoiding her.
 Adrien shows her a video where Justine is crawling on all fours, attempting to take a bite out of the arm of a corpse as Alexia eggs her on, to boos and cheers from a crowd of watching party guests.
 Justine confronts Alexia and fights her, eventually biting each other until they are pulled apart by other students.
 Justine helps Alexia up, and they walk each other back to their dorms.
-The next morning, Justine wakes up in bed with Adrien but she notices she is covered in blood.
+The next morning, Justine wakes up in bed with Adrien and notices she is covered in blood.
 She pulls off the blankets, finding Adrien dead with most of his right leg eaten and a stab wound in his back.
 Justine then sees a bloody Alexia slumped on the floor.
 Justine is initially furious that Alexia killed Adrien but then cleans Alexia and herself up in the shower.

 Alexia is imprisoned for the murder of Adrien, and Justine is sent back home.
 There, Justine's father tells her that what happened is neither hers nor Alexia's fault.
 He explains that when he first met their mother, he could not understand why she did not want to be with him.
 Her father says he finally realized when they kissed the first time, indicating a scar on his lip.
-He then opens his shirt, revealing scars and missing chunks of his chest, and tells Justine that she will find a solution.
+He then opens his shirt, revealing scars and missing chunks of his chest, and assures Justine that she will find a solution.